bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 </details>

 <details>
-  <summary>10% off for customers who belong to segment 1 and also belong to segment 2</summary>
+  <summary>10% off for customers who belong to segment 1 and also belong to segment 2 (Closed Beta)</summary>

 <!--
 type: tab